CAMERA GEAR: Inside our Camera Bags

 The Best Camera We Have Used

 Canon R5 full-frame mirrorless camera - This is the best camera for nature photography that we have ever used (see above for some of the reasons why).
 It is a 45 megapixel full-frame camera with excellent dynamic range, beautiful file quality, and all sorts of features that make it a joy to use.
 If you are looking for a more affordable mirrorless option, Sarah used the Canon R mirrorless camera for a few years and also recommends it.
-The R5 is the best camera I have used.
 Nearly all of Canon’s EF lenses work seamlessly with the EF-mount to RF-mount adapter so it is not necessary to upgrade all of your lenses if you want to switch to one of these mirrorless bodies.
+Canon has released the R5 Mark II but none of the new features are compelling enough to make us want to upgrade.

 Lenses: What We Use and Why

-THE BENEFITS OF NEWER MIRRORLESS LENSES: While the improvements we discuss here are specific to Canon’s lens line-up, you will likely find similar improvements with newer mirrorless-specific lenses from other manufacturers, as well.
-While all of our EF lenses worked seamlessly with the RF-mount mirrorless cameras, the newer RF lenses have features that made them individually enticing.
+The Benefits of Newer Mirrorless Lenses - While the improvements we discuss here are specific to Canon’s lens line-up, you will likely find similar improvements with newer mirrorless-specific lenses from other manufacturers, as well.
+While all of our EF lenses worked seamlessly with the RF-mount mirrorless cameras (with an adapter), the newer RF lenses have features that made them individually enticing.
 Since photography is such an essential part of our lives and Canon equipment has proven very robust in the past, we decided it was worthwhile to upgrade all of our lenses since we expect them to perform well for many years.
-Some examples of why: the 16-35mm f/4 EF equivalent is now a 14-35mm f/4 RF lens (a 14mm lens that takes 77mm filters!).
+Some examples of why: The 16-35mm f/4 EF equivalent is now a 14-35mm f/4 RF lens (a 14mm lens that takes 77mm filters!).
 The 100mm macro lens is now 1.4x magnification instead of 1x magnification (this means we can photograph smaller subjects with the RF version of the lens).
 The 100-400mm lens is now a 100-500mm lens, without adding any weight.
 The 70-200mm f/4 lens is the size of a coffee cup, with a very close focusing distance.
-These are all meaningful differences that open up photographic opportunities.
+These are all meaningful differences that open up photographic opportunities, making the upgrades worthwhile.

-Here are a few notes about why we like using each of these lenses in our nature photography:
+Here are a few notes about why we like using each of these lenses in our nature photography, with our mainstay lenses listed first:

-Canon 14-35 mm RF f/4 L lens - A wide-angle lens like this is often considered a workhorse for photographing grand landscapes.
+Canon 14-35 mm RF f/4 L lens - A wide-angle lens like this is often considered to be the workhorse for photographing grand landscapes.
 We also find this lens to be useful for photographing smaller scenes, as well.
 A lens like this is handy when working in a tight space like a canyon, when photographing an expansive intimate landscape like an immersive forest scene, or when photographing a smaller scene at your feet.
-For abstract compositions, wider focal lengths can distort lines and shapes, which can sometimes be a helpful creative asset.
+For abstract compositions, wider focal lengths can distort lines and shapes, which can sometimes be a helpful creative asset in crafting a composition.
 With regard to this specific lens, you have to apply a significant profile correction to photos taken at the wider end.
-This means that the corners are not terribly sharp, and that blending files for focus stacking in software like Helicon Focus can be tricky and tedious.
-This 14mm lens takes a 77mm filter, so no bulbous front like many of the other 14mm lenses available today.
-This lens has a lot of pros (14mm, lightweight, reasonably priced compared to other options) and some cons (needs heavy correction at the widest focal lengths, not super sharp).
+This means that the corners are not terribly sharp, and that blending files for focus stacking in software like Helicon Focus can be tricky.
+This lens takes a 77mm filter, so no bulbous front like many of the other 14mm lenses available today.
+This lens has a lot of pros (14mm on the wide end, lightweight, and reasonably priced compared to other options) and some cons (needs heavy correction at the widest focal lengths and not super sharp).

-Canon 24-105mm f/4 RF L lens - This lens, and those like it from other manufacturers, is an all-around workhorse of a lens.
-With this versatile focal range, a lens like this is handy for grand landscapes, intimate landscapes, and a broad range of smaller scenes.
-If we can only bring along two lenses for an outing due to weight or space, this lens is typically a top choice because it is so versatile.
+Canon 24-105mm f/4 RF L lens - With its versatile focal range, a lens like this is handy for grand landscapes, intimate landscapes, and a broad range of smaller scenes.
+If we can only bring along one or two lenses for an outing due to weight or space, this lens is typically a top choice because it is so versatile.
+A 24-70mm is another common choice for landscape photography but we both prefer the longer focal range for the 24-105mm.
+For this lens and the wide-angle lens above, we are happy with f/4 lenses because they are smaller and lighter compared to their f/2.8 counterparts.

 Canon 100mm f/2.8 RF L macro lens - Macro lenses are designed to allow for close focusing and a reproduction ratio of at least 1:1, with a 1:1 ratio meaning that the size of the subject on the sensor is the same size as the actual subject.
-These features allow you to photograph very small subjects in nature.
-If you like the look of shallow depth of field photos of smaller subjects, investing in a macro lens with a close minimum focusing distance and a large maximum aperture (like f/2.8) is helpful.
-A 100mm macro lens or similar is a good choice for small scenes because these lenses are fairly light weight and often allow you work with your subject at a comfortable distance (a lighter weight lens is helpful for creating hand-held plant photos, for example).
+This feature allows you to photograph very small subjects in nature.
+Additionally, if you like the look of shallow depth of field photos of smaller subjects, investing in a macro lens with a close minimum focusing distance and a large maximum aperture (like f/2.8) is helpful.
+A 100mm macro lens or similar is a good choice for small scenes because these lenses are fairly light weight and often allow you work with your subject at a comfortable distance (a lighter weight lens is helpful for creating plant photos without a tripod, for example).
 This specific Canon lens offers a maximum magnification of 1.4x, which means that you can use it to photograph subjects that are smaller compared to a standard 100mm macro lens.

 Canon 70-200 f/4 RF L lens - I bought this lens on a whim from a friend who was selling it to purchase the 100-500mm lens for himself.
 While it is duplicative of the 100-500mm lens, it is a great tool for hiking since it is so compact and light for its features.
 This lens is about the size of a coffee cup.
 For photographers who are interested in photographing smaller scenes, we recommend getting a telephoto zoom that best meets these three goals: long foal length (at least 400mm), reasonable weight, and reasonable price.
 This means that a lens like the 100-500mm lens is typically a better choice.
 However, a lens like this 70-200mm can be a decent option if telephoto landscapes are not of interest to you.